Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 Installation
 ------------

-If you are compiling this driver as included in the Linux kernel sources, look for the CONFIG_THINKPAD_ACPI Kconfig option.
+If you are compiling this driver as included in the woke Linux kernel sources, look for the woke CONFIG_THINKPAD_ACPI Kconfig option.
-It is located on the menu path: "Device Drivers" -> "X86 Platform Specific Device Drivers" -> "ThinkPad ACPI Laptop Extras".
+It is located on the woke menu path: "Device Drivers" -> "X86 Platform Specific Device Drivers" -> "ThinkPad ACPI Laptop Extras".